 As autumn matures, days get shorter and termination dust settles atop the mountains, another change occurs as well, this one beneath the surface of the state’s many productive trout streams.
 On the banks and in the water of these once busy rivers the decaying remnants of thousands of salmon carcasses breathes new life into the food chain.
 Flesh from these rotting carcasses will provide high calorie nutrition for insects, birds and plant life.
 Trout will start to feed heavily on decaying flesh and washed-out eggs as they float by.
-At this time of fall, the rainbows are particularly vulnerable to a well-presented flesh fly.
+At this time of fall, the rainbows are particularly vulnerable to a well-presented flesh fly, quintessential trout flies.
 Normal fishing will dictate that the early fly colors be oranges and reds, which resemble newer flesh.
 Pinks, tans, and whites should be used later in the season, as washed-out or bleached flesh is quite common when the tissue becomes thoroughly oxidized.
 These latter colors are normally fished from late September until freeze-up.

 Flesh flies tied in sizes 2 to 6 on streamer-style, un-weighted hooks are the most popular, though many anglers prefer larger, articulated flies.
 Anglers can also use a few standard streamers to imitate salmon flesh, most notably the white Woolly Bugger, a Zonker or Zuddler, and the Battle Creek.
 Patterns in the mold of the Babine Special that combine both flesh and egg characteristics can also be effective at times, although they’re nowhere near as widely used as the most ubiquitous Alaska trout pattern, the single egg.